-To begin with, don’t look for Bucovina on the map as this is its historical name.
+Before we start, don’t look for Bucovina on the map.
+This is its historical name.
 Translated through ‘the land of beech’, the name Bucovina started being used after 1775 when the region was incorporated into the Habsburg Empire.
 The new rulers wanted to create a distinct identity from the region it was part of until then, Moldavia.
 Today, the historical region of Bucovina covers Suceava County from northeast Romania.

 Now that we got that covered, let’s start exploring the best things to do in Bucovina.
 If you’re planning to try everything from our list, save one week for your vacation in the region.

 Bucovina is most famous for its UNESCO World Heritage Sites, but we prefer starting by mentioning its natural areas a lot of tourists ignore.

 If you’re a fan of walking and hiking and spending as much time as possible in nature, then Bucovina is the ideal destination.
 Two national parks and iconic mountains, plus high altitude hills and dense forests cover large parts of the destination.
 You just have to choose the itinerary that best suits you.

 If you only have one day or you’re traveling with kids, the best option will be the Rarau Mountains.
 You can drive on a spectacular mountain road, Transrarau, and do a 2-3 hours hike to the top, or you can spend an entire day hiking from the base to the top.
 Either way, stop to taste the delicious trout dishes in Pojorata.

 If you’re planning to spend at least 2-3 days hiking, we recommend Calimani National Park and Rodnei Mountains National Park, two amazing wilderness areas from the Carpathians.
 They have longer and more challenging hikes, glacial lakes, vast plateaus, peaks above 2,000 meters, and volcanic landscapes.

 Last, but of course, not least, you can always plan for a low-key walk between villages, from Putna, Moldovita, Sucevita, or Ciocanesti.